 The ramifications of the capital debates for pre-Keynesian neoclassical theory are therefore severe.
 The notion of a well-behaved demand for capital function and, with it, the supposed real determination of the rate of interest, is invalid.
 The supposed determination of real wages through the interaction of supply and demand in an aggregate labor market is similarly deprived of legitimacy.
 The neoclassical marginal productivity theory of distribution is also a casualty.
 As Vernengo concludes, there is no automatic tendency to full employment, and the natural rates of unemployment and interest do not exist.

-In contrast, Keynes’ position that unemployment is due to a deficiency of aggregate demand and interest is a monetary phenomenon is left unscathed.
+In contrast, Keynes’ position – that unemployment is due to a deficiency of aggregate demand and that interest is a monetary phenomenon – is left unscathed.

-For example, in MMT, it is contended that unemployment will occur when the non-government, in aggregate, attempts to spend less than it earns but is unable to do so to the extent desired due to insufficient government deficit expenditure.
-The pre-Keynesian neoclassical response to that contention would have been that falling real wages would result in higher demand for labor and at the same time the real rate of interest would adjust in such a way as to induce the non-government to alter its aggregate investment and saving behavior so that it was rendered consistent with full employment, irrespective of the government’s fiscal position.
+For example, MMT suggests that unemployment will occur whenever government net expenditure is insufficient to sustain the full-employment net saving desires of non-government.
+The pre-Keynesian neoclassical response to that contention would have been that falling real wages would result in higher demand for labor and at the same time the real rate of interest would adjust in such a way as to induce non-government to alter its aggregate investment and saving behavior so that it was rendered consistent with full employment, irrespective of the government’s fiscal position.
 Keynes’ argument suggested that wage and interest-rate adjustments could not be relied upon to render aggregate investment and saving behavior consistent with full employment.
 The capital debates vindicated his position.

 Addendum March 3, 2012

 In a recent post, Vernengo has provided another in-depth explanation of the capital debates and its implications.
 It is an excellent and accessible introduction to the topic: